If you like to read, Rodman Library has a book club for you – no matter your age.

 The group has announced the following selections:

-- January 26 — Something to Look Forward To by Fannie Flag
+- January 26 — Something to Look Forward To by Fannie Flagg

 - February 23 — The Soul of An Octopus by Sy Montgomery